In The Coal Counties Of Central Appalachia, Will Trump's Promises Come True?

 It was a time when coal companies in central Appalachia recruited sharecroppers.

-Akal's grandfather ended up in Lynch, Ky., where, by the middle of the 20th century, African-American were 35 percent of the population.
+Akal's grandfather ended up in Lynch, Ky., where, by the middle of the 20th century, African-Americans were 35 percent of the population.

 (The town is named after Thomas Lynch, who used to run a coal company.)